Your Supervisor is your representative

 District 10 includes Potrero Hill, Dogpatch, Silver Terrace, Bayview, Hunters Point, Candlestick Point, Visitacion Valley, and Sunnydale.

 Supervisor Shamann Walton represents District 10.
 He was elected in November 2018 with a margin of 3,731 votes.
-He is running for relection in November 2022 and being challenged by Brian Sam Adam.
+He was re-elected in November 2022 and is termed out in November 2026.

 District 11 includes Mission Terrace, Excelsior, Balboa Park, Crocker Amazon, Ingleside, Oceanview, and the Outer Mission.